daharper/TicTacToe/README.md

 Tested on an Oukitel C32 Android phone and Windows.

-There are four opponents of increasing difficulty, and a configurable timer.
+There are four opponents of increasing difficulty:

+• Tipsy - Wine Drinking Genius
+• Genghis - Conqueror
+• Boris - German Philosopher
+• Sima Yi - Chinese Strategist (uses Minimax algorithm)

 To change an opponent's behavior, or add a new component, assemble tactics in Core.Players.

+There's a configurable timer to add pressure.

 The entire UI development was driven via KAI, including the animation effects.